cjratcliff/ml-compiled/docs/recurrent.rst

 Allows precise timing to be learned, such as the frequency of a signal and other periodic patterns.
 Learning Precise Timing with LSTM Recurrent Networks, Ger et al. (2002) LSTM RNN Architectures for Large Scale Acoustic Modeling, Sak et al. (2014)

-""""""""""""""""""""""""""""
-Orthogonal initialization
-""""""""""""""""""""""""""""
-Useful for training very deep networks.
-Can be used to help with vanishing and exploding gradients in RNNs.
-All you need is a good init, Mishkin and Matas (2016) Explaining and illustrating orthogonal initialization for recurrent neural networks, Merity (2016)

 RNN (Recurrent Neural Network)
 ----------------------------------